 Submit your website to Google so that it is aware it exists.
 It’s free to do and gets your site in Google’s search results faster than if you wait to get found by Google.
 To do this, click here to visit Google and submit your website’s URL to be crawled and indexed.

-Verify Your Site with Bing
+Verify & Submit Your Site to Bing

 To get found on the Bing and Yahoo search networks, submit your site using the Bing Webmaster Tools for free.
 There, you can verify your site with Bing and manage your site’s presence within Bing and Yahoo search results.
 To do this, go to Bing Webmaster Tools and log in or sign up.
 Then, copy your URL and paste it into the “Add Your Site” bar.
 For detailed steps, follow the instructions provided by Squarespace here.